New River, Virginia

 New River is a census-designated place (CDP) in Pulaski County, Virginia, United States.
 The population at the time of the 2010 Census was 244.

 A post office was established as New River Depot in 1868.
-The community took its name from New River upon which it is situated.
+The community took its name from the New River, upon which it is situated.

+Demographics

+New River was first listed as a census designated place in the 2010 U.S. census formed from part of Fairlawn CDP and additional area.